 We require a resume to be submitted electronically through LSAC as part of your electronic application.
 We do not require any specific formatting; however, we suggest you spend ample time preparing a well-organized, easy to read resume.

 The personal statement requirement provides you an opportunity to present yourself to the Admissions Committee.
 It is to be submitted with your electronic LSAC application.
-The personal statement for fall 2018 is below.
+The personal statement prompt is below.
 Your essay must be in your own words, double-spaced, and should not exceed 1,000 words.
 Supported file formats include: doc, htm, html, txt, PDF, wp, wpd, rtf, wps, wpt and docx.

-Part 1: Explain how you can contribute to these goals.
-You may also discuss any other factors that you think may assist the Admission Committee's evaluation of your application, such as: background information; experiences, talents or special interests; adversities you have overcome; and your reasons for applying to law school.
+Please write a personal statement explaining how you can contribute to the values of Colorado Law.
+You may also discuss any other factors that you think may assist the Admission Committee's evaluation of your application, such as: background information; experiences, talents or special interests; adversities you have overcome; and your reasons for applying to the University of Colorado Law School.

-Part 2: (Optional): In considering applicants for scholarship awards, Colorado Law considers not only academic merit, but also economic need and obstacles, personal background, and a wide variety of individual qualities, so you may submit a statement of up to 500 words on any one or more of the following: (a) aspects of your upbringing, life experiences, work or service experiences, or education that you believe set you apart from most law school applicants; (b) economic disadvantage or other obstacles you have overcome in pursuing your education or career thus far and in applying to law school; (c) how you think you will contribute to society with your law degree; and/or (d) your financial need for increased money to fund your legal education.
+You may submit an optional statement on any one or more of the following: (a) aspects of your upbringing, life experiences, work or service experiences, or education that you believe set you apart from most law school applicants; (b) economic disadvantage or other obstacles you have overcome in pursuing your education or career thus far and in applying to law school; and (c) how your diversity (diversity can be broadly defined as racial/ethnic, sexual orientation, gender, socioeconomic status, veteran status, or other forms of diversity) will add to our community.

 All applicants must take the Law School Admission Test.
 Please see our LSAT FAQs for additional information.